Table of Contents

-Therefore, any deposits your hold above the $30,000 to 50,000 limit would still be subject to a “haircut” or “bail in” under the OBR scheme.
+Therefore, any deposits you hold above the deposit protection limit would still be subject to a “haircut” or “bail in” under the OBR scheme.

-What We Don’t Yet Know About the Proposed Bank Deposit Protection Scheme
+Latest Update 2023: What We Now Know About the Proposed Bank Deposit Protection Scheme

-There is now a consultation period to seek feedback on the details of the proposed bank deposit protection scheme.
+A public consultation period ran until October 2021, seeking feedback on the details of the proposed bank deposit protection scheme.

-The proposal estimates an insurance fund of $2-$3 billion would be needed for the proposed regime, which could be built up over a decade through a 5 percent levy on bank profits, or a premium of 20 basis points on insured deposits.
+The original proposal estimated an insurance fund of $2-$3 billion would be needed for the proposed regime.
+Which could be built up over a decade through a 5 percent levy on bank profits, or a premium of 20 basis points on insured deposits.

 “Any increase in banks’ funding or operating costs under a depositor protection regime might be passed on to bank customers through higher mortgage rates or lower term deposit rates, or might result in a lower supply of credit to the real economy.
 This could adversely affect investment and economic activity in New Zealand.”

 But we’d imagine that figure will need to be doubled, given the coverage has doubled.
 As the initial proposal stated, it’s likely these costs will be passed on to deposit holders via lower interest returns.
 Or through mortgage rates or maybe even higher fees.

 So while there is a bill drafted and likely to be passed this year, there are still a lot of unknowns around funding and therefore timing of it.